Mitha1328/IDAssignment-3/README.md

 Idea in more details: https://docs.google.com/document/d/1jkXIJsyebjMLacEckzQYBBsCVSunZtLA7gDw_cVP-QY/edit?usp=sharing

 Wireframe: https://docs.google.com/presentation/d/1sKR73a3jOnfNe6woMZ4Q60EZq7WNh2HJgmwwkmBqqGs/edit?usp=sharing

-## Features
-This section will emphasize each feature of our website.
 ## Existing Features
-### Feature 1 - allows users X to achieve Y, by having them fill out Z

 1. Index.html - This page of the website is the main landing page of the website.
 Where it showcases the a loading lottie.
    * A perfect lottie animation that showcases "Covid-19"